avatarsdk/metaperson-loader-unity/Documentation~/MetaPersonCreatorWebGLIFrameIntegration.md

   iframe.contentWindow.postMessage(uiParametersMessage, "*");
 }
 ```
-6. Once the avatar is expoted, MetaPerson Creator page sends the `model_exported` event with a link to this model.
-The expoted model data is packed into json and is sent back into C# method specified in the beginning.
+6\.
+Once the avatar is expoted, MetaPerson Creator page sends the `model_exported` event with a link to this model.
+The exported model data is packed into json and is sent back to C# method that was specified in the beginning.
 ```js
 function onWindowMessage(evt)
 {